Modelling the propagation of very-high-energy gamma rays with the CRbeam code: Comparison with CRPropa and ELMAG codes: Discussion

 \section{Discussion}

-Our comparative study of model predictions for the primary and secondary very-high-energy \gr\ signals from astronomical sources at different redshifts has revealed significant differences in model predictions obtained with different Monte-Carlo codes CRbeam, CRPropa and ELMAG.
-Most remarkably, we have identified large differences in model calculations of observables crucial for cosmological probes that will be enabled by the new CTA \gr\ observatory.
+Our comparative study of model predictions for the primary and secondary very-high-energy \gr\ signals from astronomical sources at different redshifts has revealed significant differences in model predictions obtained with different Monte Carlo codes: CRbeam, CRPropa, and ELMAG.
+We have identified large differences in the model calculations of observables that are crucial for cosmological probes that will be enabled by the new CTA \gr\ observatory.

-The largest discrepancies, which reach up to order-of-magnitude, are found for the sources at high redshift of the order of $z=1$.
-In this case, CRPropa code predicts a sharp suppression of both primary and secondary signals between 100~GeV and 200~GeV, with no flux detectable above 200~GeV.
-To the contrary, calculations with CRbeam code show that the flux is suppressed only above 300~GeV.

-Discrepancies in model predictions would hamper the possibility of doing cosmology with CTA, unless they are understood and removed.
-We have identified the origin of most of these discrepancies, notably in the modeling of attenuation of \gr s and deflections of electrons in the CRPropa code.
-Once corrections are introduced to the CRPropa code, the discrepancies are reduced to $\sim 10\%$.
+We found the origin of these discrepancies and eliminated most of them.
+Once corrections are introduced to the codes, the discrepancies are significantly reduced.
+We contacted the developers of ELMAG and CRPropa and they fixed problems discussed in this paper in the new versions of their codes, ELMAG~3.03 and CRPropa3-3.2.
+Most remarkably, following these corrections, the difference in the cascade signal does not exceed 3\% between the codes when modeling a nearby source with $z\lesssim0.1$ and zero IGMF.
+Including nonzero IGMF slightly increases the scatter in the results, but it is generally less than 10\%.
 This number can be considered as an estimate of the systematic modeling error in the measurements of cosmological evolution of EBL and measurements of IGMF with CTA.

-\paragraph{Acknowledgements.} Work of A.K. was supported in part by Russian Science Foundation grant 20-42-09010.
-A.K.'s stay in the APC laboratory was provided by the ``Vernadsky'' scholarship of the French embassy in Russia.
-The work of D.S. and A.N. has been supported in part by the French National Research Agency (ANR) grant ANR-19-CE31-0020.
+The agreement of the results degrades as the redshift of the source approaches $z\sim1$.
+The largest discrepancies, which can reach up to an order of magnitude, are observed in the results of CRPropa, as compared with the results of CRbeam and ELMAG (which remain close).
+We attribute this divergence to the simplified modeling of the EBL evolution with redshift in CRPropa.
+Such a simplified approach assumes a fixed shape for the EBL spectrum, which limits the possibilities for studying its evolution by modeling the spectra of distant sources.